poenaru-oana/Python--Student_lab_assignment_manager/README.md

     - Students with the best school situation, sorted in descending order of the average grade received for all graded assignments.
 5. Unlimited undo/redo functionality.
 Each step will undo/redo the previous operation performed by the user.
 Undo/redo operations must cascade and have a memory-efficient implementation (no superfluous list copying)

+    This project was developed for an assignment during the lab activity in the Fundamentals of Programming course, Semester 1